Featured credit cards

 Cons

-At a glance: Newcomers often have no Canadian credit record, which can hinder their ability to apply for a loan or mortgage, or initiate a relationship with their bank.
-The Scotia Momentum No-Fee Visa remedies that with a no-fee card that earns cash back rewards and comes with a beefy welcome bonus to boot.
+At a glance: The Scotia Momentum No-Fee Visa is a no-fee card that earns cash back rewards and comes with a beefy welcome bonus to boot.

 Scotia Momentum No-Fee Visa Card